Old photo, circa 1930s, white border.

 But the curious thing (to anyone who may not know the history of the city) is that there was a baseball field at the park that was comprised of part of the beach, which was underwater when the tide was in.
 We’re not sure where the ball field was in relation to the totems, but apparently the tide flats were the best place (at the time) to host games, due to the topography of the area.

 Below, a January 1932 clipping from a Bristol, Tennessee newspaper regarding the end of the tide-flats ball field.
-And we appreciate the unknown author’s turn of a phrase, conjuring images of ballplayers that had been……
+And we appreciate the unknown journalist’s turn of a phrase, conjuring images of ballplayers that had been……

 Cavorting in water up to their knees